Adam Lovell, Executive Director

 P 03 8605 7608 | E amy.osmond@wsaa.asn.au

-Jayasuriyan Purushothaman, Solution Designer – Data Analytics
+Jayasuriyan Purushothaman, Data Analytics & BI Manager

 The Solution Designer leads design and development of Data Analytics deliverables across a variety of benchmarking projects.
 The role is core technology oriented and looks at adopting and providing support to digital transformations across the organisation.
 Jay is the SME on Business Intelligence technologies like Tableau, Data wrangling methodologies, AWS on-cloud web services management and MS365 Sharepoint migration.